 Brief Biography for Gary W. Yohe

 Professor Yohe continues to serve as a member of the New York (City) Panel on Climate Change (NPCC); the NPCC was created in 2008 by then Mayor Michael Bloomberg to help the City respond to the risks of climate change.
-The third iteration of NPCC reports will be released on December 5, 2018 at the offices of the New York Academy of Sciences.
+The third iteration of NPCC reports was released on March 15, 2019, at the offices of the New York Academy of Sciences.

 He has testified before the Senate Foreign Relations Committee on the “Hidden (climate change) Cost of Oil” on March 30, 2006, the Senate Energy Committee on the Stern Review on February 14, 2007, and the Senate Banking Committee on “Material Risk from Climate Change and Climate Policy” on October 31, 2007.

 In April of 2011, Professor Yohe was appointed Vice Chair of the National Climate Assessment Development and Advisory Committee for the Obama Administration by then Under-Secretary of Commerce Jane Lubchenko for the Third National Climate Assessment.
 The Third National Climate Assessment Report was released by President Obama in a Rose Garden ceremony on May 6, 2014.